hydrusnetwork/hydrus/docs/developer_api.md

 *   `hash`: (selective, an SHA256 hash for the file in 64 characters of hexadecimal)
 *   `file_id`: (selective, the integer numerical identifier for the file)

 Existing notes will be overwritten.
+If the file has extra notes you do not specify, they are untouched.
 ```json title="Example request body"
 {
   "notes" : {